S AMDT 4177 - Employer Verification Amendment - Key Vote

 Vote to adopt a substitute amendment that requires an Electronic Employment Verification System to be implemented and used by employers to ensure that undocumented immigrants are not employed and makes it illegal to hire or continue to employ undocumented immigrants.

-Provides criminal penalties of at most $20,000 for each undocumented immigrant, imprisonment for not more than 3 years or both for an employers with a pattern or practice of violating employment, recruitment, or referral requirements (Sec.
+- Provides criminal penalties of at most $20,000 for each undocumented immigrant, imprisonment for not more than 3 years or both for an employer with a pattern or practice of violating employment, recruitment, or referral requirements (Sec.
 301).

 NOTE: THIS IS A SUBSTITUTE AMENDMENT, WHICH REPLACES THE ENTIRE TEXT OF THE LEGISLATION WITH A NEW TEXT.
 THE DEGREE TO WHICH THE SUBSTITUTE BILL TEXT DIFFERS FROM THE PREVIOUS VERSION OF THE TEXT CAN VARY GREATLY.